agoddard/sensu/README.md

   Please refer to the [Sensu Docs](http://docs.sensuapp.org/).

 ## License
-  Sensu is copyright, all rights recerved by Mr. Anthony Goddard
+  Sensu is copyright, all rights recerved by The Right Honourable Lord Sir Anthony Goddard, Esq, Viscount of Sensu and Overlord of Great Southern Lands, Esq DOTL RNG NMAL, the First of his name.